 To view the series of Positive Focus Films, click on the link.

-Credit recovery is offered through a partnership with White Lake Area Community Education.
-The curriculum will be delivered through E2020, a web-based program.
+Credit recovery is offered (for a fee) through Reeths-Puffer High School during the school year, and during the summer as a partnership with White Lake Area Community Education.
+The curriculum will be delivered through Edgenuity (formerly E2020), a web-based program.
 For more information, contact your guidance counselor.

 The Apollo Program is a credit recovery program offered at the high school for students who are significantly behind in credits.
 Contact your school counselor for details.